megaannum/vimside/README.md

 ## Latest checkin

+Just checking in as snapshot of work in progess, the actwin.vim (ActionWindow) code.
+As an Option, the actwin will allow for an alternate way to visualize and act upon compiler error from standard quickfix; but, quickfix will, as an Option, still be available.
+Use of actwin is not documented nor does any code actually use it yet, but a flavor of how it might work can be seen by executing:

+        vimside#actwin#TestQuickFix()

+See the functions:

+        MakeKeyMappings
+        MakeUserCommands
+        MakeOverrideCommands

+for some mappings.

+## Previous checkin

 Make sure when 'sign' definition is added via vimside#sign#AddCategory that the data has an 'ids' entry.
 Made sure that when a 'sign' Clear function is called that the associate